MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/refresh-a-windows-10-computer-with-windows-11.md

 - Windows 10
 - Windows 11

-This topic will show you how to use MDT Lite Touch Installation (LTI) to upgrade a Windows 7 computer to a Windows 10 computer using the online computer refresh process.
+This topic will show you how to use MDT Lite Touch Installation (LTI) to upgrade a Windows 10 computer to a Windows 11 computer using the online computer refresh process.
 The computer refresh scenario is a reinstallation of an updated operating system on the same computer.
 You can also use this procedure to reinstall the same OS version.
 In this article, the computer refresh will be done while the computer is online.
 MDT also supports an offline computer refresh.
 For more info on that scenario, see the USMTOfflineMigration property on the [MDT resource page](/mem/configmgr/mdt/).

 For the purposes of this topic, we will use three computers: DC01, MDT01, and PC0001.
 - DC01 is a domain controller for the contoso.com domain.
 - MDT01 is domain member server that hosts your deployment share.
 - PC0001 is a domain member computer running a previous version of Windows that is going to be refreshed to a new version of Windows 10, with data and settings restored.
-The example used here is a computer running Windows 7 SP1.
+The example used here is a computer running Windows 10, version 1909.

 Both DC01 and MDT01 are running Windows Server 2019; however any supported version of Windows Server can be used.
 For more details on the setup for this topic, please see [Prepare for deployment with MDT](prepare-for-windows-deployment-with-mdt.md).